joesb/helios360/content/handbook/what/communication-is-key.md

 - your personality and preference(s)
 - and more

-We'll discuss project planning later.
+Project planning itself is a big subject, and we'll discuss that later.

 #### Building 'one team'

-You are not trying to be the expert in the sector, government or commerce or transport or whatever, when communicating — your clients are the experts in their industry.
+A primary objective of your communication as CDO is to bring diverse and divergent skills and expertise together into *'one team'* — you and your people, the customer and their people, and suppliers and their people — and enable them to work together towards the shared objective of the project.

-Rather the objective of your communication as CDO is to bring diverse and divergent skills and expertise together into *one team* — you and your people, the customer and their people, and suppliers and their people — and enable them to work together towards the shared objective of the project.
+Remember, you are not trying to be the expert in the sector, whatever that might be — government or commerce or transport, or anything else.
+Your clients are the experts in their industry.
+Similarly, third-party suppliers are part of the 'one team' of the project specifically for the expertise they bring.

-The 'one team' needs to agree easy ways to coordinate their activities, communicate progress and collaborate.
+The 'one team' for the project needs to agree easy ways to coordinate their activities, communicate progress and collaborate.
 Transparency and openness within the team is a key trait — you can help achieve this by putting the shared objective at the centre of the team, such that the barriers that distinguish groups within the team are less relevant than the outcomes you're all working towards.

 We'll return to this in more depth elsewhere in the handbook.